EU, IMF give Portugal more time to meet deficit goals

 The decision marks a climbdown for the centre-right coalition government which has single-mindedly concentrated on meeting the goals as justification for harsh austerity measures which have sent the economy into its worst recession since the 1970s.

-The "troika" said in a statement that the programme remained "broadly on track" but higher unemployment, falling incomes and a shift in the tax base had reduced tax revenues.
+The "troika" said in a statement that the program remained "broadly on track" but higher unemployment, falling incomes and a shift in the tax base had reduced tax revenues.

 "Against this backdrop, policy choices need to strike a balance between advancing the required fiscal adjustment and avoiding undue strains on the economy," it said.